fredmorin/nfl-statistics/README.md

 The repository is structured by {season} folders.

 Each folder contain the following list of files.
-- game.csv: the list of all the games with for the season
+- game-score.csv: the list of all the games with for the season
 - defense.csv: the team defensive statistics for the season
 - defense-passing.csv: the teams defensive-passing statistics for the season.
 - defense-rushing.csv: the teams defensive-rushing statistics for the season.